News Updated June 20, 2025 6 min read By Nick Zacharias

 Get professional help

 If you’re following those tips and you still find you’re not sleeping well enough, don’t throw in the towel.
 It isn’t an unsolvable mystery, but it probably means it’s time to speak with a professional to see if there’s an underlying issue that’s getting in the way.
+If you suspect you might have sleep apnea, or some other condition that’s interrupting your sleep, talk to your doctor or book a free consultation with the sleep experts at Apnée Santé for help getting your sleep back on track.

 Go to sleep and wake up happy